nuagenetworks/nuage-kubernetes/docs/kubernetes-1-installation.rst

             serviceNetworkCIDR: 192.168.0.0/16
             hostSubnetLength: 8

-Make sure the **image** parameter is correctly set to the Nuage kubemon docker images version pre-loaded on master nodes:
+Make sure the **image** parameter is correctly set to the Nuagekubemon docker images version pre-loaded on master nodes:

 ::

       containers:
         # This container configures Nuage Master node
         - name: install-nuage-master-config
-          image: nuage/master:v5.1.1
+          image: nuage/master:5.1.1

 7. Update the following parameters in **nuage-kubernetes/ansible/roles/nuage-daemonset/files/nuage-node-config-daemonset.yaml** file as per your environment configuration: